 Applies to fluticasone nasal: nasal spray

-Check with your doctor as soon as possible if any of the following side effects occur while taking fluticasone nasal:More common
+If any of the following side effects occur while taking fluticasone nasal, check with your doctor or nurse as soon as possible:More common

 - Bloody mucus or unexplained nosebleeds